-Flooding is the most common natural hazard we all face in New Zealand.
+Flooding is the most common natural hazard we all face in Aotearoa/New Zealand.
 As the world confronts a changing climate, we can expect the extent of flooding we experience to be affected through variations in rainfall, temperature and sea-level as well as river channel changes.

-Between 2021 and 2023 more than $24 million will be spent in Canterbury on a programme of flood protection projects thanks to Central Government’s climate resilience fund and local funding.
+Between 2020 and 2023 more than $24 million was spent in Waitaha/Canterbury on a programme of flood protection projects thanks to the Ministry of Business Innovation and Employment's Kānoa - Regional Economic Development and Investment Unit (REDIU)(external link) and local funding.

 Current climate resilience flood protection projects